openshift-psap/blog-microshift-gpus/README.md

-## Verify that the Nvidia Drivers and container tools are configured correctly (Step 7)
+## Verify that the Nvidia Drivers and Podman are configured correctly (Step 7)
 ```bash
 # podman run --privileged -ti nvidia/cuda:11.0.3-base-ubuntu20.04 nvidia-smi